Zach McKinstry Preview, Player Props: Tigers vs. Yankees

 Zach McKinstry At The Plate

-- McKinstry has 17 doubles, four triples, eight home runs and 37 walks while hitting .242.
+- McKinstry is batting .243 with 18 doubles, four triples, eight home runs and 38 walks.

-- In 19.0% of his games this season, McKinstry has had at least one RBI.
-He's picked up more than one in 5.0% and driven in three or more of his team's runs in one contest.
+- In 61.5% of his 122 games this season, McKinstry has picked up at least one hit.
+He's also had 16 multi-hit games.

+- In 23 games this year (18.9%), McKinstry has picked up an RBI, and in six of those games (4.9%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 45 games this season, with multiple runs four times.
+- He has scored in 46 of 122 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.